gosirys/WebSecurity-ITA-2009/README.md

 # WebSecurity-ITA-2009
 A training course I wrote on Web Security, Exploit Development and Source Code Auditing In January 2009.

+Keep in mind that this course has never been updated and has remained untouched ever since it was completed 13 years ago, it is also written in Italian.

+Whilst not all the material is still relevant today (RFI, LFI log poisoning), most of the other vulnerability classes presented still are.

-The content is outdated and the course was written in Italian, I'm publishing it as "Safe Keeping" for Memorabilia/Nostalgia days.
+Publishing it as "Safe Keeping" for Memorabilia/Nostalgia days.

 # Index